MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/teams-reporting-reference.md

 |[Teams device usage report](device-usage-report.md)   |  Windows users<br/>Mac users<br/>iOS users<br/>Android phone users     |

 > [!NOTE]
 > The Teams reports show data for active users and active teams.
-For example, if a user in your organization isn't active in Teams during the date range that you specified for a report, data for that user isn't included in the report.
+For example, if a user in your organization isn't active in Teams during the date range that you specified for a report, data for that user isn't included in that report.